 Blockchain is a peer-to-peer ledger system that allows peers to transact between them without any centralized authority.
 The peer-to-peer network is completely decentralized.
 To make it decentralized, each peer carries a copy of the ledger.
 The ledger can be a complete copy or a minimal copy required for it to stay connected and functional to the network.

 To ensure consensus across transactions, consensus methods like Proof-of-Work, Proof-of-Stake, or others are used.
 Also, each transaction is completely secured with the help of advanced cryptographic algorithms.
 Clearly, the whole blockchain mechanism is used to taking advantage of trust, immutability, and transparency.
-The idea is the complete opposite of centralization
+The idea is the complete opposite of centralization.

 In short, it is a network with peers capable of doing transactions without any centralized authority.
 This simple idea is single-handing changing how industries work.
+This is how blockchain records transactions in the ledger.

-Blockchain Architecture For Beginners
+Blockchain Architecture for Beginners

 Now that we now have an idea of blockchain, it is now time to learn about blockchain architecture.